ccmucdenver/ccm-docs/docs/updates.md

 * Temperature monitoring was improved. **All Alderaan nodes can be used at 100% load safely.**
-Should a [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt)  exceed 92 C, the jobs using the CPU will be suspended and  can be resumed later after a review of the situation.
+Should a [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt)  exceed 92 C, the jobs using the CPU will be suspended automatically and  can be resumed later after a review of the situation.
 The node will show as `drng` in the [partitions list](https://demo.openwfm.org/web/alderaan/sinfo.txt).